LingConLab/documentation/README.md

 - an instruction for data preparation and composition

-- instruction or description of web interface contects to allow a user make changes in site desing in view of purposes of a project
+- instruction or description of web interface contents to allow a user make changes in site desing in view of purposes of a project (e.g. edit titles and contents of general sections)

+- it is nice, if the code of your platform will be commented (the way it described in section 5) to allow users upgrade your platform

+You may follow an example given in `[coming soon]`.

 ---